theDataCamp/PDFExtractor/README.md

    - Select Advanced system settings on the left.
    - In the System Properties window, click the Environment Variables button.
    - Under **"System Variables"**, find and select the **PATH** variable, then click the Edit button.
    - Add the path to the bin directory where you extracted the Poppler binaries.
-For example, if you extracted the files to `C:\poppler`, you would add `C:\poppler\bin`.
+For example, if you extracted the files to `C:\poppler`, you would add `C:\poppler\Library\bin`.
    - Click **OK** to close each window.

 3. **Testing the Installation**:

 To ensure that Poppler's utilities are working, open a Command Prompt or PowerShell and type:

-        `pdftotext --version`
+         pdftotext --version